How to get rid of box hedge caterpillar

 The moths also lay eggs on the leaves, further exacerbating the infestation as new caterpillars hatch and begin feeding on the foliage.
 This cycle can repeat multiple times throughout the year and result in severe defoliation and decline of the boxwood plants.

-See also How to make money in cities skylines
+See also How to draw a corgi

 Early detection and effective control measures are essential in managing box hedge caterpillar infestations and minimizing the damage caused to boxwood plants.